Monthly Archives: October 2016

 Alpaca for sale at Kensmyth

 Kensmyth have three stunning, friendly Alpaca yearling males with top genetics for sale.
 Kensmyth Motivation, Kensmyth Gleam and Kensmyth Spectrum. fleece stats available. we shear topknots very low and around ears annually rather than leave PomPom heads to make ears look smaller. great Alpaca, light colours with outstanding Genetics.
 Kensmyth Legend the sire of two of them is out of EP Cambridge Aria (Dam) and EP Cambridge Navigator is the Grandsire of the other.
 Look up their amazing genetics on the British Alpaca Society.
-Will separate – if going to join other Alpaca – fully vaccinated, wormed, microchipped, ear tagged and fully registered. all enquiries to Helen@kensmyth.com please 07799 700587 PRICE INCLUDES VAT3-boys-for-sale
+Will separate – if going to join other Alpaca – fully vaccinated, wormed, microchipped, ear tagged and fully registered. all enquiries to Helen@kensmyth.com please 07799 700587 PRICE INCLUDES VAT

 Autumn colours at kensmyth